MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-visualstudiocode-app-service-mongodb/tutorial-azure-web-app-mongodb-04.md

-In this section, create a cloud-based database and connect to code to use that database.
+In this section, create a cloud-based database and connect the remote app to use that cloud database.

 ## Create a Cosmos database